 This way, the black color represented positive (brown) labeling of the original IHC reactions of the vimentin.
 Examples of images from every described step of the process are presented in Figure 1.
 The pictures in bitmap type were suitable for estimation of the fractal dimension as described below.

 Assessment of the fractal dimension of vimentin positive signals

 The fractal dimension of vimentin positive signals was estimated using a box-counting algorithm integrated within the computer program Fractalyse 2.4.
 This software was set to estimate FD using the box counting method and grid algorithm with exponential increase of box size.
 This program counts boxes (squares) on a grid which contains one or more black marked pixels.
 With each step the size of the mentioned box is increased exponentially (base two); in the first step one box is equal to the size of one pixel.
 Each step of this process therefore yields one value r which represents the side length of the box and associated value n=n(r), which stands for the number of boxes with at least one positive value (signal).
 By repeating the mentioned steps a sequence of values r and n(r) is acquired.
 These values are amenable for placing on Cartesian coordinating system, where the ordinate (Y axis) represents the number of boxes (squares) with positive signals (n(r)), and the abscissa (X axis) represents side length (r) of the corresponding box (square).
-Such an acquired curve is an empirical curve and has to be paired with an estimated curve by the formula:25
+Such an acquired curve is an empirical curve and has to be paired with an estimated curve by the formula: since by definition of the box-counting fractal dimension (FD).25

 The value of the fractal dimension A FD is estimated by a linear regression upon an empirical log-log curve:26